-BIOL 321 - Wildlife Management
+BIOL 321 - Wildlife Management / Lab

-This course is offered by the University of Pittsburgh to Slippery Rock University students who enroll in the summer program at the Pymatuning Laboratory of Ecology.
+This field course is offered by the University of Pittsburgh to Slippery Rock University students who enroll in the summer program at the Pymatuning Laboratory of Ecology.
+For more information, please contact the Biology Department, 724-738-2023.

-BIOL 322 - Conservation Biology
+BIOL 322 - Conservation Biology / Lab